 How to Use AI Voice Agent Analytics to Improve CSAT

+In a contact center, CSAT dominates executive dashboards because it's the simplest signal of whether customer support is working.
 But as more organizations replace traditional IVRs and human agents with AI voice agents, CSAT has become harder to interpret and even harder to improve.
-The same analytics that worked for human agents - Average Handle Time (AHT), resolution rate, or scripted compliance - no longer apply to LLM-driven systems.
+The same analytics that worked for human agents—Average Handle Time (AHT), resolution rate, or scripted compliance—no longer apply to LLM-driven systems.

 Voice AI agents' performance is governed by latency, model behavior, and prompt accuracy, but customer satisfaction is still a core business metric.
 Organizations need a new analytics framework that connects model performance, user sentiment, and operational outcomes directly to CSAT.